Kainmueller-Lab/PEERCE/README.md

    For those who prefer an interactive approach or wish to understand the process in greater detail, the `predict_tps_wsi.ipynb` notebook offers a comprehensive guide.
 This notebook not only allows you to run the TPS prediction but also provides further information and context about the process.
 You can find this notebook in the `jupyter_notebook_tutorials` folder within the repository.

 4. **Importing as a Module**
    If you are developing a Python project and wish to integrate APEDIA's functionality directly, you can import the required functions into your Python scripts.
-This approach offers the most flexibility and allows for seamless integration with other Python projects.
 For instance:

     ```python
     from apedia.predict_tps_wsi import predict_tps_wsi